octarisk/octarisk/README.md

 savepath()
 ```

-- start Octarisk with a reference to your working_directory (which can be
+- adjust the path to your working_directory (which can be
 anywhere on the system where you have write access).
 An example working_folder with pre-defined instruments, risk factors and
-portfolio is provided in the release .
+portfolio is provided in the release.
+- start the GUI (which automatically calls octarisk main script)

 ```
-octarisk ('/path/to/octarisk-latest/working_folder')
+octarisk_gui ('/path/to/octarisk-latest/working_folder')
 ```

 - the script will run several seconds and gives you two file based reports
 (you can find the reports under `/path/to/octarisk-latest/working_folder/output/reports`),
-four images with each two histograms and bar charts for two test portfolios,
-and some more details on the Octave screen.
+and instrument and portfolio attributes and risk measures on your screen.

-- now you can start adjusting the input data (`/path/to/octarisk-latest/working_folder/input/ and /mktdata`)
+- now you can start using the GUI, adjusting the input data (`/path/to/octarisk-latest/working_folder/input/ and /mktdata`)
 or change the risk measurement settings directly in the `octarisk.m` script.

 For a more detailed installation instruction please refer to this